Overcome Betrayal Trauma with an Online EMDR Therapist

 Symptoms of Betrayal Trauma

-6. Focus on Healing: Be patient with yourself and recognize that healing takes time.
+6. Focus on Healing.
+Be patient with yourself and recognize that healing takes time.
 Allow yourself to grieve the loss of trust while also nurturing hope for the future.

 Treatments for Betrayal Trauma